nya3jp/tast/docs/codelab_2.md

 risk of seeing a stale message, but it at least makes it less likely.

 We also need to think about how we're going to consume `dmesg --follow`'s output in our test.
-Go doesn't provide much builtin support for non-blocking I/O, but it does make it easy to run code concurrently in a separate [goroutine] and pass data between goroutines using [channels].
+Go doesn't provide much standard support for non-blocking I/O, but it does make it easy to run code concurrently in a separate [goroutine] and pass data between goroutines using [channels].
 (There are more helpful links about concurrency in Go in the [Concurrency] section of the [Writing Tests] doc.)
 We